Professional Advice to Reduce Dental Plaque Build-up

 1. Brush Twice a Day

-By spending at least two to three minutes brushing each time ensures you cover all surfaces of your teeth.
+Spending at least two to three minutes brushing each time ensures you cover all surfaces of your teeth.
 This helps to remove food particles and prevent plaque buildup.

 2. Floss Daily

-Flossing is just as important as brushing, as it removes plaque and food debris located between your teeth and under the gum line where your toothbrush can’t access efficiently.
+Flossing is just as important as brushing, as it removes plaque and food debris located between your teeth and under the gum line, where your toothbrush can’t access efficiently.
 You may choose to use normal floss or a water flosser at least once a day to keep your gums healthy and prevent cavities from forming between your teeth.

 3. Use Antibacterial Mouthwash